gdzien/scripts/README.md

 # scripts
-Some simple, and easy scripts.
+Some simple, and easy scripts, to ease everyday DevOps life.